 Messages provide the intra-communications between items in the system.
 For example, a controller will send a message to a SPI based sensor driver to read an ADC.
 When the data is received a response message is sent back to the original caller with the data.

 The items in a subsystem are hierarchical - generally each item controls the items of the next level.
-However from Parlaytm test UI, all items can be accessed.
+However from Parlay test UI, all items can be accessed.
 For example, a temperature control item can be started with a chosen target temperature.
-The subsequent thermister sensor response can be streamed and graphed live on the PC.
+The subsequent thermistor sensor response can be streamed and graphed live on the PC.

 The embedded codebase communicates with the above described message which is the same over all communications links.
 The packaging of the message may change from protocol to protocol, but the content is always a messages.
 Unless the codebase is communicating to other embedded system, the communications on the other side will handle the discovery of items and translation of the message structure to a JSON message.
 For example, a typical system would look like the following:

 For Bluetooth BLE communications, the BLE characteristics are translated into the message protocol of the firmware, making simple, discoverable controls from a mobile device.